s1ac2x1/SimpleTradingSignals/README.md

 In terms of profit, the strategy `ThreeDisplays_Buy_7` has won, but look how many signals it produced: 632 + 237.
 The TP/SL ratio is still very good, but this strategy suits for more aggressive trading.

-Please note, that your can select which TP or SL strategy to use.
-By deafult I use:
+#### How to configure exit rules
+There are other TP/SL strategies, including volatile, that will follow the price based on some rules (but never set the SL lower or course).

+The full list is in packages `com.kishlaly.ta.analyze.testing.tp` and `com.kishlaly.ta.analyze.testing.ls`

+By deafult I use these exit rules as they show more generic results:
 * fixed `StopLossFixedPrice(0.27)` which finds the minimal quote from the last 20 and sets SL 27 cent below
 * fixed `TakeProfitFixedKeltnerTop(70)` which stops position when the next quote reached 70% of the height between average and top of Keltner channel indicator

-There are other TP/SL strategies, including volatile, that will follow the price based on some rules (but never set the SL lower or course).
-Pls find them in `com.kishlaly.ta.analyze.testing.tp` and `com.kishlaly.ta.analyze.testing.ls`

 `RunUtils.buildTasksAndStrategiesSummary_()` also produced a more detailed report located at `data/stats` with output like
 ```text